|Characteristics, structure and resources of the sector|

 |Market and trade|

-There is no specific market for the sale of aquaculture products due to their limited availability.
-The produce is sold directly to shopping malls and hotels.
+At present, there is no specific market for the sale of aquaculture products due to their limited availability.
+The produce are auctioned at Central fish market.

 |Contribution to the economy|